truera/trulens/docs/trulens_eval/contributing/design.md

 Classes inheriting [BaseModel][pydantic.BaseModel] come with serialization to/from json in the form of [model_dump][pydantic.BaseModel.model_dump] and [model_validate][pydantic.BaseModel.model_validate].
-We do not use the serialization to json part of this capability as a lot of langchain components are tripped to fail it with a "will not serialize" message.
+We do not use the serialization to json part of this capability as a lot of _LangChain_ components are tripped to fail it with a "will not serialize" message.
 However, we use make use of pydantic `fields` to enumerate components of an object ourselves saving us from having to filter out irrelevant internals that are not declared as